7 pests to exclude with insect nets (and 1 pollinator to care for) – a greenhouse grower's guide

 Employing insect netting solutions can effectively control their entry and mitigate the associated economic losses.

-Growers tackle thrips in México
+Case study: Growers tackle thrips in México

 Working with Inveragro in the valley of San Felipe, Guanajuato here in Mexico was an interesting case because what set out as an insect control project led to several different cost reductions, and a better growing environment.